 Atlanta Murder Attorney

-Winning Trial Representation to Defend You Against Your Charges in Cobb, DeKalb, Gwinnett, & Forsyth Counties
+Winning Trial Representation to Defend You Against Your Charges in Fulton, Cobb, DeKalb, Gwinnett, & Forsyth Counties

 Murder is one of the most complex and unforgiving criminal charges to go up against.
 However, an experienced murder defense lawyer can make a critical difference in the outcome of your case.
 Attorney Stuart M. Mones knows how to go to trial and win.
 Few law firms are as readily equipped to take on murder cases and prepared to win.
 Don’t succumb to a murder charge — reach out to Mones Law Group, P.C. to discuss your defense options immediately.